Alzymologist/Kampela/docs/development/security/kampela_threats.md

       <br>(2) allow limited (how severely?) number of attempts
       <br>(3) user responsibly creates, stores and safely uses the pin
       <br>Who, when and how sets the pin?
 User, right before setting up the secret.
-      <br>Changing or resetting the secret allows to change the pin.
+      <br>Changing or resetting the secret allows to change the pin if not yet frozen.
     </td>
   </tr>
   <tr>